dflib/jjava/docs/magics.md

 # Magics

-Magics in IJava are very similar to those from IPython.
+Magics in JJava are very similar to those from IPython.
 There are:

 *   **Line magics**: which are inline function calls via a magic function.